12 of the best books to read if you don’t know what to read

 Brighton Hills on the coast of Oregon offers an unparalleled blend of luxury and natural beauty.
 The residents of the community look out for each other, but perhaps a little too attentively… and that means that secrets will never stay hidden for long.

-6. The Marriage Portrait by Maggie O’Farrell
+The Marriage Portrait by Maggie O’Farrell

-Right from the start of this spellbinding book, we know that the main character is going to die.
-The official cause of death was ‘putrid fever’, but rumour had it that she had been murdered by her husband.
+The official cause of her passing was ‘putrid fever’, but rumour suggested that her husband was really to blame.
 This masterful historical fiction novel by the author of Hamnet explores what really happened.

-7. Pachinko by Min Jin Lee
+Pachinko by Min Jin Lee

 Read Pachinko for… a five-hundred-page multi-generational epic about a poor Korean immigrant family.